Patient education: Polycystic kidney disease (Beyond the Basics)

 Autosomal dominant polycystic kidney disease (ADPKD) leads to kidney failure due to continued enlargement of the cysts in the majority of patients, typically by the sixth decade of life.
 Treatment focuses on slowing the progression of kidney failure and treating the associated features of the disease, such as kidney infections or kidney stones and flank or abdominal pain.

-High blood pressure — Treating high blood pressure can have a dual benefit in people with polycystic kidney disease because it can help prevent cardiovascular disease and also reduce the likelihood of developing kidney failure.
+High blood pressure — Treating high blood pressure can have a dual benefit in people with PKD because it can help prevent cardiovascular disease and also reduce the likelihood of developing kidney failure.

-Angiotensin converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) can effectively lower blood pressure in most people with ADPKD.
-(See "Patient information: High blood pressure treatment in adults (Beyond the Basics)".)
+Angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) can effectively lower blood pressure in most people with ADPKD.
+(See "Patient education: High blood pressure treatment in adults (Beyond the Basics)".)

-End-stage renal disease — Patients with ADPKD who progress to end-stage renal disease require either dialysis or kidney transplantation.
-(See "Patient information: Dialysis or kidney transplantation — which is right for me?
+End-stage renal disease — Patients with ADPKD who progress to end-stage renal disease (ESRD) require either dialysis or kidney transplantation.
+(See "Patient education: Dialysis or kidney transplantation — which is right for me?
 (Beyond the Basics)".)

 People with ADPKD who require dialysis are usually treated with hemodialysis.
-People with ADPKD who have hemodialysis appear to survive longer than people with other types of end-stage renal disease.
+People with ADPKD who have hemodialysis appear to survive longer than people with other types of ESRD.

-Peritoneal dialysis, a form of dialysis that involves infusing fluid into the abdomen and then draining the fluid, is less commonly performed due to the presence of the enlarged kidneys, but can be considered on an individual basis.
-(See "Patient information: Hemodialysis (Beyond the Basics)".)
+Peritoneal dialysis, a form of dialysis that involves infusing fluid into the abdomen and then draining the fluid, is less commonly performed due to the presence of the enlarged kidneys but can be considered on an individual basis.
+(See "Patient education: Hemodialysis (Beyond the Basics)".)

 The prognosis after kidney transplantation is usually excellent.